surafiel-habib/Development-of-Transformer-based-Amharic-to-English-Neural-Machine-Translation/README.md

 Our model demonstrates a substantial improvement over the previous state-of-the-art in Amharic-to-English neural machine translation benchmarks:

-- **BLEU Score**: Achieved a BLEU score of 40.59, marking a 7% improvement over the prior benchmark.
+- **BLEU Score**: Achieved a BLEU score 40.59, 7% higher than the prior state-of-the-art benchmark.
 - **Best Regularization**: The combination of L2 regularization with dropout applied to the point-wise feed-forward network yielded the highest translation performance.
 - **Parameter Efficiency**: Reduced model parameters from 75 million to 5.4 million, achieving significant computational efficiency while maintaining high accuracy.